Goto Main Content

 Article 14

-The qualifications, procedures, and other related matters of residents of Hong Kong or Macao employed to engage in work prescribed in Item 3, Subparagraph 4, Article 4 of the Act, shall be governed, mutatis mutandis, by Article 2 through Article 12.
+The qualifications, procedures, and other related matters for residents of Hong Kong or Macao employed to engage in work prescribed in Item 3, Subparagraph 4, Article 4 of the Act, shall be governed, mutatis mutandis, by the provisions of Article 2 through Article 12.

 Article 15